 All in all, free bets are offered by bookies because they know that in the long run they'll never lose money from them.
 In fact, they know they'll make money from the vast bulk of losing punters.

 This method of betting without risk is one which needs you to be already in a winning position, and is achieved due to shifting in the odds of your selection winning or losing.
+It's essentially a form of short term trading and can be referred to as scalping.

 Take an example: